thingless/ddns/README.md

 # ddns
-A stupid simple Dynamic DNS server using NSD and node.
+A stupid simple Dynamic DNS server using NSD (a Authoritative Only DNS Server) and NodeJs.

 # Config
 This script reads `config.json` from the CWD.
 All paths are relative to the CWD.